Marketing & Media

 What are some other advantages of blogging?

-- Blogs offer opportunity for reader engagement.
-Write about topics key in your business, engage readers with that content, and link the blog post to your social media site to drive up traffic to your site.
+- They offer opportunity for reader engagement.
+Write about topics key in your business, engage readers with that content, and link the post to your social media site to drive up traffic to your site.

 - Blogging gives you an opportunity to build expertise and credibility in your area.
 If you run a catering business, blog on your best practices in meal preparation, customer service and food design.
 Whatever your level of expertise, there are always things to learn, and a blog gives you the opportunity to dig more deeply and show off your brilliance.

-- Blogs can build brand loyalty.
+- They can build brand loyalty.
 The more you’re creating engagement with market-specific content in blog posts, the greater opportunity you’ll have for customers to develop their trust in you.

 With all the benefits of blogging, there’s a few key downsides.
 First, good blogging takes time.
 Second, you must know how to write and keep the ideas flowing to post regularly.
-If you’re already pressed for time, if you’re stuck for ideas, or if your writing isn’t flowing from conception to completion quickly enough, reach out to us here at 7G Media.
-We’ve got a million ideas along with media-savvy professional writers who can pick up the pen when you’ve already got too many things on your business to-do list.
+If you’re already pressed for time, if you’re stuck for ideas, or if your writing isn’t flowing from conception to completion quickly enough, reach out me.
+I can pick up the pen when you’ve already got too many things on your business to-do list.

 Social Media Management and Marketing